 Care managers, who are registered nurses, work with your child’s doctor to determine when your child is ready to leave the hospital.
 They then help create a plan to get your child safely from hospital to home.

 A care manager, along with a social worker, educates you and helps you to express your needs to your child’s medical team and insurance company.
-He or she confirms that the services your child requires after leaving the hospital are covered by insurance.
+They confirm that the services your child requires after leaving the hospital are covered by insurance.

 After you are home, a care manager calls to check in with you and answer any questions you have.
-Our goal is to make sure that your child can safely continue to recover at home, where he or she is most comfortable.
+Our goal is to make sure that your child can safely continue to recover at home, where they are most comfortable.